microsoft/vscode-docs/docs/remote/containers.md

 ### What are the connectivity requirements for the VS Code Server when it is running in a container?

-The VS Code Server requires outbound HTTPS (port 443) connectivity to:
+Installation of VS Code Server requires that your local machine have outbound HTTPS (port 443) connectivity to:

 * `update.code.visualstudio.com`
+* `*.vo.msecnd.net` (Azure CDN)

+The Remote - Containers extensions will download VS Code Server locally and copy it to the container once connected reduce the need for the container to directly access the internet.

+You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel or `devcontainer.json` to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access  to:

 * `marketplace.visualstudio.com`
 * `vscode.blob.core.windows.net`
 * `*.vo.msecnd.net` (Azure CDN)
 * `*.gallerycdn.vsassets.io` (Azure CDN)

-All other communication between the server and the VS Code client is accomplished through an authenticated, random, TCP port automatically exposed via the Docker CLI.
-You can find a list of locations VS Code itself needs access to in the [network connections article](/docs/setup/network.md#common-hostnames).

 Finally, some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
 Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
 Consult the extension's documentation for details if you run into trouble.

+All other communication between the server and the VS Code client is accomplished through an authenticated, random port automatically exposed via the Docker CLI.

 ### As an extension author, what do I need to do to make sure my extension works?